-- Check-in on each other and those in your community: In a time of uncertainty, it is especially important to virtually reach out and support each other.
+- Check-in on each other and those in your community: In a time of uncertainty, it is essential to reach out virtually and support each other.
 A quick text message or call could make a world of difference to someone’s mental health!

 - Remote tutoring or Language Exchange: Create a Google sheet with the names, contact details, availability, & area of expertise of Chapter members who are willing to be tutors.
 You can then partner up and offer support to others!